 Drug users use syringes to inject drugs.
 This leaves a lot of scars and bruises in the body that increase the chances of diseases to spread.
-However, diseases may spread in anyone who is not hygienic and does not take care.
+However, diseases may spread to anyone who is not hygienic and does not take care of them.
 Understanding these facts is necessary so that you can take the necessary care.

 3. It Is Embarrassing To Get Tested For STIs

 This is not actually true.
 You need to understand that anyone can get sexually transmitted diseases.
-There are some STIs that everyone will get atleast once in their lifetime.
-Knowing and taking right steps is important.
+There are some STIs that everyone will get at least once in their lifetime.
+Knowing and taking the right steps is important.
 When people ignore these diseases, they spread and may result in serious complications.

 4. It Is Painful To Get Tested For STIs